I felt only one thing when I looked at those boxes… dread.

 - Keep (Yes, I kept a few favorite young adult novels for my own kids.
 Don’t judge!)

-I like this definition because it gets to the point of what minimalism really is… a way to gain clarity about our life and values.
+In other words, simplicity is a way to gain clarity about our life and values.

 We let go of things not because we don’t want them anymore, but because we want something else more.